sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 What we do know is that there's no [magic numbers](https://phabricator.wikimedia.org/phame/post/view/142/magic_numbers/) in performance testing and that you need to set your own goals depending on your site and your users.

+What I do know is measuring the performance helps you beeing a better developer.
+Keeping track and making sure you do not introduce performance regressions is vital for you as a developer.

 ### Why do real user measurements

 Getting metrics from real users is good because they are close to what people really experience.
 The problem is that: